KeibingYang/MLDL_Project/README.md

 ![Example DocVQA](figures/VQA_Example.png)

 This is the demo of this project.
 You can upload any picture and ask the model a question in English.
+However, the length of the demo is restricted in the Github and if you are interested in the whole video and result, you can watch the video in the "Submission/DocVQA-demo.mp4" for more specific information.
 ![Demo](Submission/DocVQA-demo.gif)
 # Table of Contents